danhigham/lattice-release/README.md

 6. Create two ELBs, one connected to one or more routers for HTTP traffic and the other for ssh connections to containers, this one should be connected to the SSH proxy instance.

+Also, because this release is configure to use the internal consul domain 'cf.internal', you will need to recompile the ltc CLI tool which uses 'dc1.consul'.
+I plan to put modified binaries up at some point or at least allow you to set your own.